sumnerevans/sumnerevans.com/content/posts/travel/2023-amsterdam-retreat/retreat/index.md

 I was also able to collaborate with the support team on a few new features for Chatwoot.
-I added functionality to create Chatwoot conversations for all users who don't currently have active conversations on startup, and I created a dashboard for the Chatwoot app to provide links to some important resources for our support team.
+I added functionality to create Chatwoot conversations for all users who don't currently have active conversations on startup, and I created a dashboard within Chatwoot to provide links to some important resources for our support team.

 ### Deploying to Production

-I have been trying to learn our production stack beyond bridges and one of the ways that Brad has been helping me do that is by working on and deploying non-bridge backend work.
-For example, the Chatwoot changes required deployment, and having other people on the backend team there to double-check that what I was doing things correctly was really handy.
+I have been trying to learn how our production stack works beyond bridges, and one of the ways that Brad (my boss) has been helping me do that is by having me work on and deploy non-bridge backend work.
+The Chatwoot changes required deployment, and having other people on the backend team there to double-check that what I was deploying things correctly was really handy.

 On Friday, we had a BRAD day.
 It's a day that every employee in the company can work on anything we want, so long as it's company-related, and as long as we